Subscribe to join thousands of other ecommerce experts

 What is Google Shopping?

-Nevertheless, while Google Shopping ads have been around since 2013 with compelling performance statistics, some retailers are still skeptical, while others operate in markets where Google Shopping is much newer.
+Nevertheless, while PLAs have been around since 2013 with compelling performance statistics, some retailers are still skeptical, while others operate in markets where Google Shopping is much newer.
 This is the reason why we created a video to explain why YOU should invest in Google Shopping.
 And we also show you which challenges might await you once you embark on your PLA journey.
 We hope that this article and our video help you to make the right decision for your online shop!

 Google Shopping Benefits

 The ads themselves can be managed efficiently and easily within the Adwords interface.
 Unlike text ads, Google Shopping campaigns do not require time-intensive management of keywords.
 Nevertheless, you are free to define how much you want to bid for single products, brands, or product categories, and segmenting traffic is possible with negative keywords and campaign priorities.
-Moreover, you can opt for strategies in accordance with your business goals, ranging from holistic brand exposure or cost efficiency to conversion maximization.
+Moreover, you can opt for strategies in accordance with your business goals, ranging from holistic brand exposure or cost efficiency to conversion maximisation.
 As Google Shopping is available in most significant e-commerce markets, and target countries can easily be specified within the AdWords interface, Google Shopping also eases your expansion into new markets.

 Google Shopping Challenges

 However, nothing comes without challenges — especially if you want your campaigns to be successful.
 First of all, an accurate data feed needs to be uploaded to the Merchant Center regularly.
 The data feed has to comply with Google’s product data specifications which outline the type and format of data needed to create successful product ads.

 Another challenge for those new to Google Shopping might be that PLAs differ from AdWords text ads in an essential point.
 Impression, click, and conversion data is accrued on product-level — not for keywords!
 The same goes for bids.
 They are not set for keywords but rather for single product groups, campaigns, or ad groups.